playlyfe/playlyfe-ruby-sdk/README.md

 )
 ```
 If you haven't created a client for your game yet just head over to
-(playlyfe.com) and login, and goto config and create one
+[Playlyfe](playlyfe.com) and login, and go to config and create one

 The Playlyfe Singleton class allows you to make rest api calls like GET, POST, .. etc
 Example: GET